Suobig/Codeacademy-webdev/React/Notes/9_container_and_presentational_components.md

 _Presentational_ components don't render themeselves.
 They get rendered by _container_ components.

+On other hand, presentational components don't have any other class properties and they don't redefine base constructor.
+They contain only render() property.

 ## Container Components

 Container component `render()` function should return just a single line of JSX: